ublue-os/website/docs/images/bazzite/FAQ.md

 Explain your issue or proposal in our [issue tracker](https://github.com/ublue-os/bazzite/issues) or [Github Discussions Page](https://github.com/orgs/ublue-os/discussions/categories/bazzite).

-It's always a good idea to try and manually update your system by entering in a host terminal: `rpm-ostree update` and waiting for it to update, and rebooting to see if the issue still persists.
-Updates download automatically in the background, but entering this command updates it earlier than the schedule.
+It's always a good idea to try and manually update your system by entering in a host terminal: `rpm-ostree update` and `ublue-update`, then waiting for the system to get the latest upgrades, and rebooting to see if the issue still persists.

-One of the goals of this project is to have the convenience of never worrying about having to reinstall the operating system.
-However, all of this is new, and there could be some catastrophic issues that can occur.
-When the worst-case scenario appears and the only solution is to reinstall Bazzite then please backup your personal files in your `$HOME` directory as well as any drives connected to your device.
+One of the goals of this project is to have the convenience of never worrying about having to reinstall your operating system.
+However, all of this is new, and anything can explode horribly if you try hard enough.
+When the worst-case scenario appears and the only solution is to reinstall Bazzite, then please backup your personal files in your `Home` directory as well as any drives connected to your device.
 Application data for Flatpaks, which is anything installed from Discover or GNOME Software, are stored in your Home directory under `~/.var/app/`.
 Make sure you have hidden files enabled in the file manager to see all of your files.

 ## I would like to contribute to Bazzite.
 Where do I start?

 Thank you for being so eager to contribute to the project!
 Bazzite has a [suggestions thread](https://github.com/orgs/ublue-os/discussions/246) where you can suggest any feedback to the project.
 If you want to develop or provide documentation for Bazzite, then read the contributing [guide](/images/bazzite/CONTRIBUTING).
 This guide also links to our roadmap for future plans with the project.
-Reporting issues is also very helpful to the project.